Filipino-Style Spaghetti

 Ground beef: We like going for lean ground beef to reduce the overall oiliness of the final spaghetti sauce.

-Fish sauce: A little goes a long way here.
-I know some recipes vary in terms of omitting the fish sauce entirely or using soy sauce in substitute instead.
+Fish sauce: A little fish sauce always goes a long way.
+Some recipes vary in terms of omitting the fish sauce entirely or using soy sauce in substitute instead.
 Either way, I really think a dash of this stuff makes a subtle difference.

 Tomato sauce, tomato paste: You can’t have a spaghetti without the tomatoes.
 Tomato sauce will provide most of the bulk for our sauce, while the paste will further intensify the tangy, tomato flavors.

-Evaporated milk: Might be an odd ingredient, but evaporated milk gives the sauce an added creaminess and richness.
+Evaporated milk: While this might be an odd ingredient, the evaporated milk actually gives the sauce an added creaminess and richness.
 In my mom’s version, she’d directly add slices of cheese into the sauce and let it melt to achieve the same effect!

 Sugar: Filipino spaghetti isn’t Filipino spaghetti without the sugar (yes, it’s needed, no exceptions).
 I made the recipe a range of 1-2 tablespoons, since I found that this was somewhat the “sweet” spot in terms of balance (i.e., not too bland, and too sickly-sweet).
 Feel free to adjust more or less to your preference, however.